manish-107/CollegeCAT/documentation/ProjectFlow.md

   - Create and update the timetable format.
   - Send the timetable format to HOD and lecturers for review.

-- **Lecturer Action**:

-  - Lecturers review and update their class schedules.
-  - They confirm the days and times of their classes (e.g., BE classes).
-  - Lecturers can only select the number of hours allocated to them.

 - **Timetable Coordinator: Generate Timetable**:

   - Based on:

-    1. BE Classes
     2. Lecturer Seniority
     3. Other Preferences